 Veridium CEO James Stickland on cybersecurity risks and biometric identification.

-As a Knight-Bagehot Fellow in Columbia Business School, I went on a group social-enterprise journey across India and was awarded for the paper, "Enterprising India: Profits and the Poor."
-(See the CBS archive or my LinkedIn education section.)
+As a Knight-Bagehot Fellow in Columbia Business School, following a group social-enterprise journey across India, Dimitra was awarded for a paper she wrote, "Enterprising India: Profits and the Poor."
+(See the CBS archive or LinkedIn education.)

 Chicago Tribune stories by Dimitra DeFotis: